 Mobile users do not have the patience to wait for websites to load.
 If your webpage is too slow you risk losing potential customers.

 This is not only a problem you will have on Black Friday and Cyber Monday, or during the January sales, but all year round, so you may as well use the sales period to fix the lag.
 Make your New Years resolution a business solution.

 It has become the norm for consumers to use their mobile phones in-store to compare your prices with other retailers.
 But you do not have to lose your customers to your competitors.

-Make it clear that you will offer a lower price than any competitor even if the price on your sales label is higher.
-If customers can prove your competitor is selling merchandise for less, be flexible on the pricing.
+Make it clear that you will offer a lower price than any competitor even if the price on your sales label is higher, with a ‘price match promise’ or ‘lowest price promise’.
+If customers can prove your competitor is selling the same merchandise for less, be flexible on the pricing.

 Personalised marketing is a trend many online stores have not got their head round.
 Consumers will typically unsubscribe from misplaced emails that are not relevant to them.

 The point of asking consumers to give you personal information is so that you use it to target them with offers they may have an interest in.
 Yet far too many online businesses do not use this data and scatter emails at random.